-Companies planning to register a non-phase-in (new) substance or phase-in (existing) substance that has not been pre-registered, have a duty to inquire with ECHA whether a registration has already been submitted for that substance.
+Companies planning to register a substance have a duty to inquire with ECHA whether a registration has already been submitted for that substance.

 Similarly, ECHA should be informed through inquiry of additional information required to update a registration due to a tonnage band increase.
 However, if no additional information is required for an update of a registration, an inquiry should not be submitted.

 To submit an inquiry, potential registrants need to prepare an electronic inquiry dossier.
 When preparing the dossier, specific attention should be paid to the substance identity information.
-This information should clearly describe the manufactured or imported substance.
+This information must be complete and clearly describe the manufactured or imported substance.

 See also under the Support section